-- Withdrawal from the class/test must be made in person; in writing, via letter; or an email from the email address used during enrollment/registration, to Workforce Solutions. - Request for withdrawal must be made at least three business days prior to the class/test start date. - CDL Third Party testing mandates that cancellation must occur within 24 hours of scheduled test - Enrollee will receive a full refund if the request is made at least three business days prior to the start of class/test or if Workforce Solutions cancels the class/ test. - Enrollees who are released from class/test by Workforce Solutions will not receive a refund (i.e., positive drug screen, failed DOT physical, positive TB test, etc.). - Please allow up to one month for the refund to be processed.
+- Withdrawal from the class/test must be made in person; in writing, via letter; or an email from the email address used during enrollment/registration, to Workforce Solutions. - Request for withdrawal must be made at least three business days prior to the class/test start date. - CDL Third Party testing mandates that cancellation must occur within 24 hours of scheduled test

+- Enrollee will receive a full refund if the request is made at least three business days prior to the start of class/test or if Workforce Solutions cancels the class/ test. - Enrollees who are released from class/test by Workforce Solutions will not receive a refund (i.e., positive drug screen, failed DOT physical, positive TB test, etc.). - Please allow up to one month for the refund to be processed.

-ONLINE WORKFORCE SOLUTIONS DIRECTIVES
+ONLINE WORKFORCE SOLUTIONS

+Amatrol eLearning Courses

+After registration and payment, participants will receive an email with a link to the online classroom and login instructions.

+CDL Third Party Testing (if you are taking test, but have not completed BSCC training)
-- Amatrol eLearning Courses - After registration and payment, participants will receive an email with a link to the online classroom and login instructions. - CDL Third Party Testing (if you are taking test, but have not completed BSCC training) - If using your own truck, you must be driven to test by licensed CDL driver - You must bring your Driver's License and CDL Learner's Permit in order to test - If you are testing in your own vehicle - You must provide current proof of insurance on vehicle - Vehicle must have current tag - Vehicle must be deemed safe to operate upon inspection by Bevill State employee

-- You must have the proper CDL Learner's Permit (i.e., Class A, Class B, etc.) for vehicle used in test - If you have a restriction on Driver's License (i.e., eyewear), you must be in compliance with restriction to test - Upon arrival, if any applicant does not meet the requirements to test, Bevill State reserves the right to deny applicant's test without a refund - If applicant fails to contact Bevill State within 24 hours to cancel test, Bevill State reserves the right to deny refund and will require applicant to pay full testing fee if another test date is requested - Certified Nursing Assistant - After enrollment, you will be contacted by the program coordinator. - Dental Assistant - After enrollment, you will be contacted by the program coordinator. - HVAC Fast Track - After enrollment, you will be contacted by a program coordinator or instructor. - Industrial Maintenance Technician Online Refresher classes - After registration and payment, you will receive an email with a link to the online classroom and login instructions. - Manufactured Housing Installation Training - After enrollment, you will be contacted by the program coordinator or instructor. - · Mine Training Surface New Miner - After enrollment, you will be contacted by a program coordinator or instructor. - Mine Training Underground New Miner - After enrollment, you will be contacted by a program coordinator or instructor. - MSSC - After enrollment, you will be contacted by the program coordinator or instructor. - Non-Credit Online Classes via Ed2Go Training Partner - Internet access and a working email address are required. - Click here to view the Online Continuing Education catalog and select a course. - Select the "Enroll Now" button for the class or career training program of your choice. - Complete the registration process.
+- If using your own truck, you must be driven to test by licensed CDL driver - You must bring your Driver's License and CDL Learner's Permit in order to test - If you are testing in your own vehicle - You must provide current proof of insurance on vehicle - Vehicle must have current tag - Vehicle must be deemed safe to operate upon inspection by Bevill State employee - You must have the proper CDL Learner's Permit (i.e., Class A, Class B, etc.) for vehicle used in test - If you have a restriction on Driver's License (i.e., eyewear), you must be in compliance with restriction to test - Upon arrival, if any applicant does not meet the requirements to test, Bevill State reserves the right to deny applicant's test without a refund - If applicant fails to contact Bevill State within 24 hours to cancel test, Bevill State reserves the right to deny refund and will require applicant to pay full testing fee if another test date is requested

+Certified Nursing Assistant

+After enrollment, you will be contacted by the program coordinator.

+Dental Assistant

+• After enrollment, you will be contacted by the program coordinator.

+HVAC Fast Track

+After enrollment, you will be contacted by a program coordinator or instructor.

+Industrial Maintenance Technician Online Refresher classes

+After registration and payment, you will receive an email with a link to the online classroom and login instructions.

+Manufactured Housing Installation Training

+• After enrollment, you will be contacted by the program coordinator or instructor.

+Mine Training - Surface New Miner

+After enrollment, you will be contacted by a program coordinator or instructor.

+Mine Training - Underground New Miner

+After enrollment, you will be contacted by a program coordinator or instructor.

+MSSC

+After enrollment, you will be contacted by the program coordinator or instructor.

+Non-Credit Online Classes

+- Internet access and a working email address are required. - Complete the registration process.
 Once you have completed the registration process, you will receive a letter with information you need to start your class. - When your course starts, return to our Online Instruction Center.
 To begin your studies, simply log in with the username and password you selected during enrollment.

-- Non-Credit Online Training Programs via Ed2Go Training Partner - Click here to view the Career Training Programs catalog and select an option. - Select the "Enroll Now" button for the class or career training program of your choice. - Complete the registration process.
-Once you have completed the registration process, you will receive a letter with information you need to start your class. - When your course starts, return to our Online Instruction Center.
-To begin your studies, simply log in with the username and password you selected during enrollment. - Truck Driver Training Hamilton Campus - Once WIOA funding is approved by your local Alabama Career Center, enrollees will be provided directions and a waiver for securing the drug screen and DOT physical at a local approved provider. - After enrollment, you will be contacted by the program coordinator or instructor.